xapn/fizz-buzz/README.md

 - **Variation according to digits**: fizzBuzz.whenNumberContainsDigits() is a variation according to the digits contained by a given number.
 For example: `fizzBuzz.whenNumberContainsDigits().from(1).to(15)` returns "1 2 Fizz 4 Buzz 6 7 8 9 10 11 12 Fizz 14 Buzz" and `fizzBuzz.whenNumberContainsDigits().of(35)` returns "FizzBuzz".
 - **7Boom**: fizzBuzz.boom() is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Boom".
 For example: `fizzBuzz.boom().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Boom 8 Fizz Buzz 11 Fizz Fizz Boom FizzBuzz" and `fizzBuzz.boom().of(7539)` returns "FizzBuzzBoom".
 - **FizzBuzzWoof**: fizzBuzz.woof() is a variation to replace any number containing or divisible by 3, 5 or 7 with "Fizz", "Buzz" and "Woof", repeated as many times as the condition is true.
 For example: `fizzBuzz.woof().from(1).to(15)` returns "1 2 FizzFizz 4 BuzzBuzz Fizz WoofWoof 8 FizzFizz Buzz 11 Fizz Fizz Woof FizzBuzzBuzz" and `fizzBuzz.woof().of(35)` returns "FizzBuzzBuzzWoof".
+- **FizzBuzzPopWhack**: fizzBuzz.popWhack() is a variation to replace any number divisible by 3, 5, 7 or 11 with "Fizz", "Buzz", "Pop" and "Whack" respectively.
+For example: `fizzBuzz.popWhack().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Pop 8 Fizz Buzz Whack Fizz 13 Pop FizzBuzz" and `fizzBuzz.popWhack().of(1155)` returns "FizzBuzzPopWhack".
+- **FizzBuzzPopWhackZingChop**: fizzBuzz.popWhackZingChop() is a variation to replace any number divisible by 3, 5, 7, 8 , 11 or 13 with "Fizz", "Buzz", "Pop", "Zing", "Whack" and "Chop" respectively.
+For example: `fizzBuzz.popWhackZingChop().from(1).to(15)` returns "1 2 Fizz 4 Buzz Fizz Pop Zing Fizz Buzz Whack Fizz Chop Pop FizzBuzz" and `fizzBuzz.popWhackZingChop().of(120120)` returns "FizzBuzzPopWhackZingChop".

 ## Combining some FizzBuzz variations